 What is the cost of using the YouTube API?

-The YouTube API is free but operates on a quota system.
+There is no direct monetary cost for using the YouTube API.
 Each request consumes units, with a daily limit of 10,000 units by default.

 Is the YouTube API free for developers?